Finite Verification of Infinite Families of Diagram Equations: Abstract

 \section{Abstract}

-The ZX, ZW and ZH calculi are all complete graphical calculi for reasoning about pure state qubit quantum mechanics.
+The ZX, ZW and ZH calculi are all graphical calculi for reasoning about pure state qubit quantum mechanics.
 All of these languages use certain diagrammatic decorations, called !-boxes and phase variables, to indicate not just one diagram but an infinite family of diagrams.
-In this same manner one can express infinite families of equations between diagrams, and these decorations are powerful enough to allow for complete rulesets expressing any equivalence in pure state qubit quantum mechanics.
-We present here results that show that equations between separable infinite families of diagrams are finitely verifiable; that is to say that to verify these infinite families of equations it suffices to check a finite subset of that family, provided a condition we call separability is met.
-The results we present in this paper not only construct such a verifying subfamily directly, but also generalise to any diagrammatic calculus that satisfies certain simple conditions.
+These decorations are powerful enough to allow complete rulesets for these calculi to be expressed in around fifteen rules.
+Historically rules involving \bboxes\ have not been verifiable by computer.
+We present the first algorithm for reducing infinite families of equations involving \bboxes\ into finite verifying subsets.
+The only requirement for this method is a mild property on the connectivity of the \bboxes.
+Previous results had focussed on finite case analysis of phase variables in ZX, a result we also extend for ZW and ZH, as well as providing a general framework for further languages.
+The results presented here allow proof assistants to reduce infinite families of problems (involving combinations of phase variables and !-boxes) down to undecorated, case-by-case verification, in a way not previously possible.
+In particular we note the removal of the need to reason directly with !-boxes in verification tasks as something entirely new.
+This forms part of larger work in automated verification of quantum circuitry, conjecture synthesis, and diagrammatic languages in general.
+The methods described here extend to any diagrammatic languages that meet certain simple conditions.